II. Money and marketing

 Although the main bills will come your way only after the event, you will have to pay deposits and advances to various parties, as well as all the flights, before the event.
 You need cash on hand in order to do so.

-The reason that sales systems don’t give you your money until after the event is that sometimes “clever” people set up a fake event, sell tickets for it, and then disappear with the money.
-In that case, the recipient of the money is responsible for the damages, and that recipient is the sales system; not you.
+Your main problem problem is that ticket sales systems pay you only after the event has ended.
+The reason is that sometimes “clever” people set up a fake event, sell tickets for it, and then disappear with the money.
+In that case, the recipient of the money is responsible for returning it to the defrauded attendees, and that recipient is the sales system; not you.
 Thus, if they’d give you your money straight away, sales systems would leave themselved vulnerable to having to pay back the money to the buyers, too, after having given it to you.
-Predictably, they don’t like losing money, so they will retain it until after the event’s stated date.
+Predictably, they don’t like losing money, so they will retain your money until after the event’s stated date.

-The bulk of the administrative work is setting up a ticket sales system, a database with attendee information, and maintaining customer relations.
+The administrative work consists of finding and signing up for a ticket sales system, setting up an attendee database, and maintaining customer relations.

 The ticket sales system is the biggest problem, because finding one may take some time, setting it up requires all kinds of boring but necessary administrative steps, and you need to make sure that it’s properly localised.
 The system must be able to generate invoices in the local language as well as in English, after all.
 Ask during negotiations.